Coherence Attacks and Countermeasures in Interposer-Based Systems: Introduction

 \section{Introduction}

-Given a sundry of attacks targeting the hardware and/or software of modern computing systems, security has become a significant focus for processor and system design.
-The possible attack surface is very large in modern computing systems, e.g., ranging from cache side-channel attacks that can leak information between running processes~\cite{osvik05}, over Spectre and Meltdown~\cite{Kocher_2018, Lipp_2018} and similar attacks that leverage security vulnerabilities in microarchitectures for speculation~\cite{Mohammadian_2018, Islam_2019, Maisuradze_2018, Kiriansky_2018, Bulck_2018, Stecklina_2018}, to hardware Trojans that can outright violate the system security model~\cite{yang16_a2,BT18,mehta20}.
-Given the complexity of the underlying hardware as well as the firmware and software applications running on these systems, it can be extremely complicated to verify every possible functional and behavioral aspect of such system---this challenge is a main reason leading to various security vulnerabilities.

-In modern computing systems, where various design IP blocks like processor cores and accelerators, developed by different third-party vendors, are integrated into one system, and where many different clients' software may be running at the same time, establishing some \textit{root of trust} is critical to ensure the security and integrity of the system and the data being handled on it.
-Commercial solutions such as ARM's TrustZone~\cite{TrustZone_2009} and Intel's SGX~\cite{SGX_2016}, as well as various academic proposals~\cite{7951731, maene18, zhang19, lebedev19}, typically rely on dedicated microarchitectural support and other measures, e.g., memory encryption.
-These approaches often incur a high overhead, are prone to dedicated attacks~\cite{sec17-lee-jaehyuk,qiu19}, and nevertheless are still susceptible to hardware Trojans that might be inserted by various third-party actors involved throughout outsourced supply chains~\cite{BT18,mehta20}.

-Another notable trend for modern computing systems is the adoption of heterogeneous hardware organization based on chiplets and interposers~\cite{vivet20,kim19,naffziger20}.
-Instead of implementing a large system as one monolithic system-on-chip (SoC), this approach disaggregates the functional components across multiple smaller chips, referred to as \textit{chiplets}, which can be designed and manufactured separately with optimized yield and other benefits.
-These chiplets are then leveraged as hard IP, possibly sourced from a variety of vendors, and consolidated on an integration and interconnects carrier, i.e., the interposer~\cite{vivet20,kim19,naffziger20,matsuo00,takaya13}.
-Figure~\ref{fig:Chiplet_Interposer} illustrates such a system where a variety of hard IP chiplets are integrated on an interposer.
+A recent trend in computing systems is the adoption of hardware organization based on chiplets and interposers~\cite{vivet20,kim19,naffziger20,naffziger21}.
+Instead of implementing a monolithic system-on-chip (SoC), this approach disaggregates the functional components across multiple smaller chips, i.e., \textit{chiplets}, which are designed and manufactured separately.
+These chiplets serve as hard intellectual property (IP) modules, possibly sourced from a variety of vendors, and consolidated on an integration and interconnects carrier, i.e., the interposer~\cite{vivet20,kim19,naffziger20,naffziger21,matsuo00,takaya13}.
+This approach is also known as 2.5D integration.